|

 4 View the results

-graphically, numerically or in the report, overlaying simulated
+graphically, numerically or as a report, overlaying simulated

 channels on data acquired from the car or on the last simulation